illinois statutes will executor illinois statutes will executor

 There’s no fixed rate for executor services in Illinois.
 Instead, a “reasonable” fee is compensated, determined based on the complexity of tasks performed.
 Executors must report any such fees as income on their tax returns.
 It’s possible for a testator to specify a fee in their will, though professional executors like attorneys and trust companies may be exempt from some aspects of managing probate assets.

-How do Illinois’ executor regulations compare to other states?
+How do Illinois’ executor regulations compare to those of other states?

 Illinois has stricter executor qualifications requiring U.S. residency and barring felons.
 It also sets firm timelines for probate proceedings and meeting tax duties, unlike some states that may be more flexible.
 While state laws differ, all executors must understand how to navigate federal laws like inheritance tax regulations, which apply uniformly across all states.